The 5 best bars for jazz and blues in Ghent

 1) Missy Sippy

-This new hot spot brings blues singers and jazz bands to an ancient building in the heart of Ghent.
-The owners aim to keep the joint jumping with a busy programme of concerts, DJ sets, dance nights and the occasional poetry reading.
+This vibrant night spot brings blues singers and jazz bands to an ancient building in the heart of Ghent.
+The owners aim to keep the joint jumping with a busy programme of concerts, DJ sets, dance nights and burlesque cabaret shows.

 2) Hot Club Gent

 It is easy to miss this little jazz club hidden down a dark alley opposite the old meat hall.
-Founded in 2005, it takes its name from the famous Hot Club de France in Paris.
+It takes its name from the famous Hot Club de France in Paris.
 The bar is quiet in the afternoon but turns hot in the evenings when students and music fans squeeze down the narrow passage.
 The programme features flamenco, folk and blues as well as straight jazz.
 The little walled courtyard adds to the charm of this place.

 More hidden secrets of Ghent?